isomerpages/moe-chijtp/_about-us/CHIJ History.md

 In 1666, Fr Barré realized the need for a spiritual bond among the sisters to counteract rising opposition from the other ‘writing masters’ or teachers of that time.
 He began a new religious congregation – the Charitable Mistresses of the Schools of the Holy Infant Jesus.
 As membership increased, the schools – known variously as the Charitable Christian Schools of the Holy Infant Jesus, the Little Charitable Schools or the Schools of Providence – multiplied.
 In Paris, he named his schools simply the Schools of the Holy Infant Jesus.
 In 1678, he founded a novitiate for the sisters on the Seine.
 However, in May 1686, his health declined, and he died on 31 May.

 On 7 March 1999, Nicolas Barré was beatified in Rome by Pope John Paul II at a ceremony that was the apex of three days spent in prayerful rejoicing.

+# Our History
+**1854**

+* * *

+Four Sisters (three French and one Irish) arrive in Singapore on board the Hoogly.
+The four Sisters were Mother St Mathilde, Mother St Appollinaire, Mother St Gaetan and Sr St Gregory Connolly.
+CHIJ is established at the corner of Bras Basah Road and Victoria Street.
+Classes start for fee-paying students and orphans.

+Four Sisters (three French and one Irish) arrive in Singapore on board the Hoogly.
+The four Sisters were Mother St Mathilde, Mother St Appollinaire, Mother St Gaetan and Sr St Gregory Connolly.
+CHIJ is established at the corner of Bras Basah Road and Victoria Street.
+Classes start for fee-paying students and orphans.